eclipse-ee4j/grizzly/README.md

 as offering extended framework components: Web Framework (HTTP/S), WebSocket, Comet, and more!

+### Versions and Branches

+- 4.x.x : Next main version in development (Jakarta EE 10).
+- 3.x.x : This is the sustaining branch for 3.x (Jakarta EE 9). (latest release is 3.0.1)
+- 2.4.x : This is the sustaining branch for 2.4 (Jakarta EE 8). (latest release is 2.4.4)
+- 2.3.x : This is the sustaining branch for 2.3 (Java EE 8). (latest release is 2.3.35)

+There are other branches for older releases of Grizzly that we don't actively maintain at this time, but we keep them for the history.

 ## Getting Started

-Grizzly currently has several lines of development in the following
-branches:

-- 2.3.x : This is the sustaining branch for 2.3. (latest release is 2.3.33)
-- master : This is the sustaining branch for the most recent major release of Grizzly. (latest release is 2.4.2)
-- 3.0.x : This is our upcoming 3.0 release.
-Fair warning; it's not backwards compatible with previous releases.

-There are other branches for older releases of Grizzly that we don't actively maintain at this time, but we keep them for the history.

 ### Prerequisites

 We have different JDK requirements depending on the branch in use:

+- JDK 11+ for master and 3.x.x.
-- Oracle JDK 1.8 for master and 3.0.x branches.
+- Oracle JDK 1.8 for 2.4.x.
 - Oracle JDK 1.7 for 2.3.x.

 Apache Maven 3.3.9 or later in order to build and run the tests.